logo elektroda

 Toyota Corolla Verso 1.8 - interior lighting with the door open

 Hello.
-If anyone has problems with the interior lighting in Corolla Verso, I will tell you that you do not need to pull out the entire desktop.
+If anyone has problems with the interior lighting in Corolla Verso, I will tell you that you do not need to pull out the entire dashboard.
 I just replaced the module.
 Just remove the airbag under the steering wheel, unplug the plug from the module which is mounted on the back of the fuse box.
 Unfasten from the latches and here it is a bit problematic.
 I messed up my old module because the access is really poor.
 I installed a new one with the same numbers and everything works fine.
 You will definitely need short screwdrivers and some patience.
 Once the controller is unscrewed and removed from the latches, you need to pull it out of the pins that hold it quite firmly.
 I didn't worry about mine and I did it by force, because I bought a second one for replacement.

-• #22
+• #22 20403252

 idlefool